Mark-RSK/Regexator/README.md

 # Regexator
-Regexator project contains libraries that extends .NET regular expressions.
+Regexator contains libraries that extends .NET regular expressions.

-## LINQ to Regex
+## LINQ to Regex library
-LINQ to Regex library provides language integrated access to the .NET regular expressions.
+* LINQ to Regex library provides language integrated access to the .NET regular expressions.

-####Benefits
-* Ability to create complex expressions while keeping readability and maintainability.
+* It allows you to create and regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
-* Characters escaping.
-  * Metacharacters that should be handled as a literals are escaped by the library.
-* .NET regular expressions syntax knowledge is not required.
-  * You don't have to remember regex syntax.
-Nevertheless you should be familiar with .NET regular expressions basics.
+* Knowledge of the regular expression syntax is not required (but you still should be familiar with regular expressions basics).
+* Escaping of metacharacters that should be literals is entirely handled by the library.

 ### Namespaces
+The library contains two namespaces:
 ```c#
 Pihrtsoft.Text.RegularExpressions.Linq;
 Pihrtsoft.Text.RegularExpressions.Linq.Extensions;